 Is Rehab Private and Confidential?

-All medical treatment performed in an eating disorder rehab center must remain private.
+All medical treatment performed in a rehab center must remain private.
 The only people who can see a patient's medical records are the patient, the staff of the facility specifically assigned to the patient and anyone who has been authorized.
 A breach of this rule is grounds for legal action.
 Patients may have private rooms, or they may be assigned a roommate for support purposes or to make most efficient use of space.

 How Long Does Inpatient Rehab Last?